Stellarend/MarIQ-FAQ/README.md

 ### What does everything on the screen mean?
 ![Alt text](/images/uiindex.png?raw=true)
-1. placeholder
+1. Tryhard% indicator
-2. placeholder
+2. Controler visualization
-3. placeholder
+3. Inputs
-4. placeholder
+4. Recurrent neural network
-5. placeholder
+5. Network output values
-6. placeholder
+6. Average reward per step output
-7. placeholder
+7. Simulated game input

+### How are you getting the map as an input.
+The map is in 2 dimensions and mode 7 is used to apply a matrix transformation that makes it appear tilted

 ### Why are only left, right and A being used?
 To reduce complexity.
 Reduced complexity = More progress/time = Less training time